-What they (the medical practitioners) do, maintenance and restoration of good health, is very important.
-For that, they deserve the pay they get.
+What they (the medical practitioners and their fellow healthworkers) do, maintenance and restoration of good health, is very important.
+For that, they deserve the pay they get, most especially during this time that the coronavirus pandemic is still raging.
 But nurturing the human spirit…helping a person achieve holistic development is as equally important, if not more important.
 What professional endeavor could be more meaningful than helping your fellow men achieve their full potential for them to become responsible human beings and productive members of society?

 And not only are the teachers not getting the pay commensurate to the importance of the work they do and the effort they need to exert when doing their job, they don’t also get the recognition they deserve.

 American society, for example, does not generally view teachers in the same way, as they view other professionals; the belief that “anyone can teach” is not found in other professions (i.e., not just anyone can play professional baseball, or be an accountant or engineer, or practice law or medicine.)1

 Such is the indifference teachers, as professionals, are getting.

 How true is the contention that “anyone can teach?”
 Those who know what it takes to become a teacher would say it is a fallacy.

 Education is not just a matter of whether you can teach or not but also whether or not you can make the students learn.
 Even if a person is an expert in a field of learning it is not a guarantee that he can teach what he knows.
 Knowing something is different from knowing how to teach it.